software-training-for-students/intro-unity-solar-system/README.md

-# intro-unity-solar-system
+# STS - Intro to Unity: Solar System Activity 🌍🌞

-Repository housing the files and instructions used in the solar system workshop activity for the STS Unity manual (2024).
+Repository housing the files and instructions used in the solar system workshop activity for the STS Unity manual (2024)